papanito/free-dev-resources/README.md

 ## Networking and Security

-- **[cloudflare.com]** is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.
+- **[cloudflare]** is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.

   - Includes:
     - Fast, easy-to-use DNS